ooddle

 When to Use These Tools

 Stress flares are predictable once you watch for them.
-Most people can identify a flare zone three to seven days after a stress event.
+Many people can identify a flare zone three to seven days after a stress event.
 Knowing this lets you front-load calm.
+The flare almost never appears on the day of the stress.
+It appears when the body finally has enough resources to mount the inflammatory response, which is usually after the stressful week is over.

 Building a Daily Practice